inonehp/home-page/README.md

 > [!NOTE]
 > - ~50/2 Themes (2 - dark, light).
+> - Speed ​​dial panel in the form of buttons.
 > - Typing Speed with your own text.

 > [!IMPORTANT]